-Refuge for Resurgence by Superflux

-This multispecies banquet showcases crockery and cutlery designed for 14 different species, creating a welcoming environment that invites visitors to rethink their position within the natural world.
+Refuge for Resurgence is an installation by Superflux, a design and experiential futures company.
+It imagines a new world where humans, animals, birds, plants, moss and fungi prosper together with resilience, adaption, and hope.
+This multispecies banquet showcases crockery and cutlery designed for 12 different species, creating a welcoming environment that invites visitors to rethink their position within the natural world.